Career preparation for tomorrow's engineering leaders

 How to apply for PEY Co-op

 PEY Co-op is completely optional.
 As an applicant, you will indicate your interest in PEY Co-op when you apply for studies at U of T Engineering.
-You will be asked to answer a yes or no question on the Engineering Applicant Portal.
+You will be asked to answer whether you plan to participate in PEY Co-op on the OUAC application.
 Your answer will not affect your admission eligibility in any way (i.e., it will not be more competitive to get into the Faculty with PEY Co-op).
-You will later be able to opt in or out if you change your mind.
+You will later be able to opt-in or out if you change your mind.

 The PEY Co-op experience is built on three pillars

 - Lay your foundation: Starting in first year, you’ll complete foundational programming designed to orient you to different industries, guide you through the professional goal-setting process, and practice the skills you’ll need to be successful in securing employment during the recruitment cycle, like making a positive impression and writing industry-ready resumes and cover letters.

 - Apply your knowledge: Drawing on the career confidence you’ve developed, you’ll apply to and interview for co-op positions that align with your goals.
 Through our robust network of employers, you’ll have access to 1,900+ jobs around the world and across every sector.
 There are two main recruitment cycles: during second year in preparation for an optional four-month summer co-op, and during third year in preparation for a 12-to-16-month position.

 - Showcase your talent: While on the job, you’ll immerse yourself as a full-time employee.
 Working for 12 to 16 consecutive months after third year will give you ample opportunity to make meaningful professional contributions and build a valuable network.
 You’ll also have the option to work for an additional four months after second year, giving you up to 20 months of paid professional work experience before you graduate.

 PEY Co-op Quick Facts